-We will not go into the changes made by IRDA or whether ULIPs have become attractive investment avenue post the change in guidelines.
-We have already discussed this in one of your earlier posts.
-You may go through our post ULIPs vs MF + Term Insurance to understand the changes.
-In this post, we will discuss the two types of ULIPs available.
-ULIPs can be broadly classified into Type I and Type II ULIPs.
+In this post, let’s look at the two broad categories of ULIPs.
+Type I and Type II ULIPs.
 The only difference between the two types of ULIPs is in the death benefit.
-The death benefit defines the amount that the beneficiary (under the policy) gets in the event of death of the policy holder.
+The death benefit defines the amount that the nominee (under the policy) gets in the event of demise of the policyholder during the policy term.
 However, this difference in death benefits also impacts the returns of the two types of ULIPs.

 How ULIPs work?